KEY ELEMENTS OF A LAUNDROMAT BUSINESS PLAN

 - Your laundromat location and business hours.
 Some laundromats operate on a 24-hour model while others have more limited hours of operation — what will yours be and why?

-- The legal structure of your business (generally an LLC or partnership for laundromats).
+- The legal structure of your business.
+This is generally an LLC or partnership for laundromats.

 - Other important details or statistics that set your coin laundry apart from others in the industry.